bharatgirdhar/assignment-4/README.md

 `∂E_Total/∂w2 = [(a_o1 - y1) * a_o1 * (1 - a_o1) * w5 + (a_o2 - y2) * a_o2 * (1 - a_o2) * w7] * a_h1 * (1 - a_h1) * x2`

 `∂E_Total/∂w1 = [(a_o1 - y1) * a_o1 * (1 - a_o1) * w5 + (a_o2 - y2) * a_o2 * (1 - a_o2) * w7] * a_h1 * (1 - a_h1) * x1`

+Once we the gradients, we update the weights using the following equation.

+`w_new = w_old - (LR * ∂E/∂w)`

+`LR` is the learning rate which is used to ensure the update step aren't too large.
+If the LR is too big, the network may not converge at all.

 ### Learning Rate Experiment